Apple-supaporn/project4-dog-and-cat-adoption/README.md

 #### If you created a superuser, access the Django admin interface at
 http://localhost:8000/admin/ and log in.

-## User Stories
-- As a visitor, I want to read detailed information about each pet when I click on their profile.
-- As an administrator, I want to add new pet listings, including types, names, breeds, ages, descriptions, and photos.
-- As an administrator, I want to edit or remove pet listings and update their adoption statuses.
-- As a visitor, I want to see a list of available pets, including their names, photos, and brief descriptions.
-- As a visitor, I want to be able to search for pets based on criteria such as type, breed.

-## Wireframes

-## Entity relationship diagrams (ERD)

 ## Future Features
 - As a visitor, I want to be able to inquire about adopting a pet by filling out a contact form.